balnbibarbi/tanzu-initializr/README.md

 ## Export user stories via Prolific

 The user stories in this repo are formatted in markdown and work with [Prolific](https://github.com/onsi/prolific).
-It converts each markdown down into a to CSV.
-The CVS file can be done imported into a Pivotal Tracker project via [Prolific-Importer](https://github.com/sneal/prolific-importer#installation)
+The Prolific tool converts each markdown to a to CSV file.
+The CVS file can be then imported into a Pivotal Tracker project via [Prolific-Importer](https://github.com/sneal/prolific-importer#installation)

 **Convert to CSV**
 ```bash